bcgsc/ntSynt/README.md

 ### Tips
 - To lower the peak memory usage, increase the false positive rate (--fpr) for the constructed Bloom filter
 - Customize parameters such as --merge, --indel, --block_size and --w_rounds for your particular input data and research questions
-- For example scripts for visualizing the output synteny blocks, see the sub-directory [visualization_scripts](https://github.com/bcgsc/ntSynt/tree/main/visualization_scripts)
 - If you do not know the approximate sequence divergence between the input assemblies, we recommend using [Mash](https://github.com/marbl/Mash) to estimate the divergences

 ## License
-ntSynt Copyright (c) 2023 British Columbia Cancer Agency Branch.
+ntSynt Copyright (c) 2023-present British Columbia Cancer Agency Branch.
 All rights reserved.

 ntSynt is released under the GNU General Public License v3